 Tweed Shire has grown at a faster rate than both NSW and Australia over the past decade, averaging 2.1% annual growth in the past five years, compared to State growth of 0.7%, with Tweed Heads accounting for the bulk of the increase (Draft Tweed Shire Urban Land Release Strategy October 2007).
-Although projections in the previous version of this Plan (Amendment 5 dated September 2003) were not realised, the Tweed Futures 4/24 Strategic Plan dated September 2004 suggests a growth figure of 2,000 persons per year and further recommends that the projected growth figure for future population in Tweed Shire remain at 2,200 persons per annum.
-For the purposes of this plan, the suggested growth figure of 2,000 persons per year has been utilised as this figure aligns more closely with more recent observed trends, being the Department of Planning's projection of 2.2% annual growth, and past annual growth averaging 2.1% as reported in the Draft Urban Land Release Strategy.
+Although projections in the previous version of this Plan (Amendment 5 dated September 2003) were not realised, the Tweed Futures 4/24 Strategic Plan dated September 2004 suggests a growth figure of 2,000 persons per year and further recommends that the projected growth figure for future population in Tweed Shire remain at 2,200 persons per year has been utilised as this figure aligns more closely with more recent observed trends, being the Department of Planning's projection of 2.2% annual growth, and past annual growth averaging 2.1% as reported in the Draft Urban Land Release Strategy.